celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 Now, we have everything we need to start writing our first test script.
 And as you would notice, we'll start with the constructor.

-## Testing the constructor function:
+## Testing the constructor function

   We can declare as many describe functions as we want.
 But typically, every function meant to be tested is scoped to a describe function of its own.
 Inside the describe function, we can have another `beforeEach()` function as well.

 Commonly, most of the test function logic is written in a built-in function `it()`.
 It accepts two arguments, a simple description of the test logic and an async function for the test logic.